MLEnthusiast/MHCLN/README.md

 N.B.: Code for the respective data sets have been provided in separate folders.

-Next, download the pre-trained Tensorflow models following the instructions in [this](https://www.tensorflow.org/tutorials/image_recognition) page.
+Next, download the pre-trained InceptionV3 Tensorflow model from this [link](https://drive.google.com/file/d/1FFMU1vIEPveJAzTb237wg3f019pvrvUq/view?usp=sharing).

 To extract the feature representations from a pre-trained model:  <br>
   `$ python extract_features.py \`